ultraq/jaxb-utilities/README.md

 Installation
 ------------

-Download a copy of of the pre-compiled JAR from [my website](http://www.ultraq.net.nz/downloads/projects/JAXB Utilities 1.2.zip) or build the project from the source code here on GitHub.
+Download a copy of of the pre-compiled JAR from [the Downloads section](jaxb-utilities/downloads) or build the project from the source code here on GitHub.
 Check the source for the other methods not already mentioned in the example usages above.